-Depending on how the term is defined and interpreted, ‘cyber incidents’ covers a subset of information security incidents.
-Incidents such as frauds, intellectual property theft and business interruption can also be covered by insurance, and some such as loss of critical people may or may not be insurable.
+Likewise, depending on how the term is defined and interpreted, ‘cyber-incidents’ covers a subset of information security incidents.
+Incidents such as frauds, intellectual property theft and business interruption can also be covered by various kinds of insurance, and some such as loss of critical people may or may not be insurable.
 Whether these are included or excluded from cyber-insurance is uncertain and would depend on the policy wording and interpretation.